Skamasle/Hestia-Vesta-Diff-Backup/README.md

 # How restore ?

-If you lost entery user account you just need restore hestia / vesta backup as always, this will restore all data for you but you will need manually restore data from duplicity storage ( sftp or local )
+If you lost entery user account you just need restore hestia / vesta backup as always, this will restore all data for you but you will need manually restore data from duplicity storage ( remote or local )

 Then if you lost a file, just restore it from duplicity backup
 ```